swcarpentry/board/proposals/instructor-training-selection.md

 Groups will be selected based on:

--   Group members were involved to SCF/DC, e.g. members were learners, helpers or instructors in a workshop, members have opened issues or pull request to one of SCF/DC lessons.
+-   Group members were involved in SCF/DC, e.g. members were learners, helpers or instructors in a workshop, members have opened issues or pull request to one of SCF/DC lessons.

--   Group members were involved to a group that organizes Software Carpentry-like workshops, e.g. [The Hacker Within](https://thehackerwithin.github.com/), Python and R local user groups.
+-   Group members were involved in a group that organizes Software Carpentry-like workshops, e.g. [The Hacker Within](https://thehackerwithin.github.com/), Python and R local user groups.